isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

     reassigning either FQDNs or IP addresses.
 Doing so causes ``kea-dhcp6`` to generate DNS removal requests to D2.

 The DNS entries Kea creates contain a value for TTL (time to live).
-Since Kea 1.9.3, ``kea-dhcp6`` calculates that value based on `RFC 4702, Section 5 <https://tools.ietf.org/html/rfc4702#section-5>`__, which suggests that the TTL value be 1/3 of the lease's lifetime, with a minimum value of 10 minutes.
-In earlier versions, the server set the TTL value equal to the lease's valid lifetime.
+``kea-dhcp6`` calculates that value based on
+`RFC 4702, Section 5 <https://tools.ietf.org/html/rfc4702#section-5>`__,
+which suggests that the TTL value be 1/3 of the lease's lifetime, with a minimum value of 10 minutes.

-Kea 2.3.6 adds a new parameter, ``ddns-ttl-percent``.
-When specified it causes the TTL to be calculated as a simple percentage of the lease's life time, using the parameter's value as the percentage.
+The parameter ``ddns-ttl-percent``, when specified, causes the TTL to be calculated as a simple percentage of the lease's lifetime, using the parameter's value as the percentage.
 It is specified as a decimal percent (e.g. .25, .75, 1.00) and may be specified at the global, shared-network, and subnet levels.
 By default it is unspecified.